Skip to content

 No State Death Taxes

 Arizona does not have a state estate tax or inheritance tax.
 Only the federal estate tax applies, and it only affects estates exceeding $13.61 million.
+Read more about estate tax rules and how they might affect your situation.

 Funeral Costs in Arizona